Neoslyke/Back-TShock6/README.md

 # Back
-A Tshock plugin that teleports you back to your last death position
+A TShock plugin that teleports you back to your last death position.

 ## How to Install
 1. Download the `.dll` file.